-Canadian Points of View Reference Centre
+Canadian Points of View Reference Source

-Containing resources that present multiple sides of a current issue — including information on key topics of interest to Canadian researchers — this database helps students develop persuasive arguments and essays, better understand controversial issues and develop analytical thinking skills.
+Containing resources that present multiple sides of a current issue — including information on key topics of interest to Canadian researchers — Canadian Points of View Reference Source helps students develop persuasive arguments and essays, better understand controversial issues and develop analytical thinking skills.

 Resources for Critical Analysis

-Each topic features a Guide to Critical Analysis which helps the reader evaluate the controversy and enhances students’ ability to read critically, develop their own perspective on the issues and write or debate an effective argument on the topic.
+Each topic also features a Guide to Critical Analysis which helps the reader evaluate the controversy and enhances students’ ability to read critically, develop their own perspective on the issues and write or debate an effective argument on the topic.

 Newest Topics Include: